 If you want to get ahead of the questions someone might ask you, consider uploading your resume to PDF.ai.
 You’ll get an AI generated list of questions someone might ask you about your professional experience.
 Neat!

 Most interviews start with a quick phone screen.
 Companies vary with how many rounds they have.
 We’ve seen anywhere between three rounds to six rounds.
 Interviews definitely have kept us on our feet!

-This is a helpful piece of information to know because it will help inform the rest of your interview process, whether video interview or in-person.
+This is a helpful piece of information to know because it will help inform the rest of your interview process, whether a remote interview or in-person.